alexbanar/fxgame/README.md

 # fxgame
+0.
+The JavaFx App
+"The JavaFx application I'll be using throughout this post is the 2048 game built using JavaFX and Java 11 by Bruno Borges.
+It uses gradle to compile and build the artifacts.
+The dist task generates (depending on your OS) binaries for Windows, Mac or Linux, with Java bundled in (using Java 11 jlink custom images).
+The generated ZIP file come with a binary that starts the game with the bundled optimized/trimmed JVM with only the needed modules."

 1.Link to article with code https://aboullaite.me/javafx-docker/

 2.Link to git to needed code for article code to run https://github.com/brunoborges/fx2048/